-To support our E-safety policy an ICT agreement is completed by each child and parent/carer.
+To support our E-safety policy a Computing and internet agreement is completed by each child and parent/carer.
 This aims to ensure safe access to the internet in school and reinforces the key messages of remaining safe when using computers generally.
-A separate 'School360' protocol is also in place to support pupils in using our secure learning platform.
+We aim to follow the national guidelines for GDPR and our policies linked to this are on the school website.